Type 2 Diabetes and Obesity

 Diabetes care at UC San Diego Health

-Significant weight loss improves the body’s glycemic control, greatly reducing the potential damaging effects of high blood sugar.
-As the region’s only academic medical center, UC San Diego Health is developing and performing the most advanced, yet minimally invasive surgical treatments for combating obesity, including:
+Significant weight loss improves the body’s glycemic control, greatly reducing the potentially damaging effects of high blood sugar.
+As the region’s only academic medical center, UC San Diego Health develops and performs the most advanced, yet minimally invasive surgical treatments for combating obesity, including:

 Getting Your Health (and Life) Back